essans/RasPi/docs/source/networking.rst

     # g = IEEE 802.11g (2.4 GHz)
     # ad = IEEE 802.11ad (60 GHz) (Not available on the Raspberry Pi)

-The commented out ``driver=nl80211`` whould have been needed if using as stand-one access point without a a bridge.
+The commented out ``driver=nl80211`` would have been needed if using as stand-one access point without a a bridge.

 **(9) Edit the following file:**

-``sudo nano /etc/default/hostapd`` to indicate location of the config file:
+``sudo nano /etc/default/hostapd``

+to indicate location of the config file:

 .. code-block:: bash